luapower/website/www/md/faq.md

 ## How do I install it?

+The best way to get to a runnable installation it is with [luapower-git], which keeps everything under version control at all times, making it easy to add and remove packages, stay up-to-date, make pull requests, and even make deployments.

+Alternatively, you can just download the packages from the website directly.
 [Getting luajit](/luajit/download) and the modules that you need and unzipping them over a common directory is enough to create a runnable LuaJIT installation that is self-contained and portable, meaning it will